 There is also space to increase the brand’s production capacity.
 Jenny used some of the Kickstarter funding to purchase two industrial sewing machines and uses these to produce a share of the brand’s orders herself, but she hopes to purchase another two machines and create two full time seamstress jobs in the near future.

-This year Jenny also began working with a brand new textiles printer.
+In 2019 Jenny also began working with a brand new textiles printer.
 Cosmic Drifters’ fabric supplier is now based in Leicester and as the largest UK-based fashion textiles printer they have enabled Jenny to stick to her pledge to keep Cosmic Drifter’s production ethical and UK based.

 Despite all of the progress made in 2019 Jenny feels that the Cosmic Drifters journey is just beginning and looks forward to establishing cosmicdrifters.com as a known alternative fashion retailer, upping production capacity and inviting more weird and wonderful creatives into her coven!
 We hope you will continue to follow our journey!